Mariners vs. Athletics Player Props Betting Odds

-Player prop betting options for Jarred Kelenic, Brent Rooker and others are available in the Seattle Mariners-Oakland Athletics matchup at Oakland-Alameda County Coliseum on Tuesday, starting at 9:40 PM ET.
+Player prop bet options for Jarred Kelenic, Brent Rooker and others are listed when the Seattle Mariners visit the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday (first pitch at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!